wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/use-cases/monitoring-running-processes.rst

 Visualize the alerts
 ^^^^^^^^^^^^^^^^^^^^

-Go to **Threat hunting** tab on the Wazuh dashboard to visualize the generated alert when the Cron process is not running.
+Go to **Threat Hunting** tab on the Wazuh dashboard to visualize the generated alert when the Cron process is not running.

 .. thumbnail:: /images/manual/command-monitoring/cron-process-not-running-alert.png
   :title: Cron process is not running alert